Pay & Entitlements

 Initial clothing allowance

-Paid to enlisted members on entry to active duty.
+Provided to enlisted members on entry to active duty as an in-kind uniform issue plus any prescribed cash portion.
 Varies by branch and gender.
 Officers purchase their own uniforms.

 Replacement allowance